Careers in Finance

-We host Careers in Finance workshops, where industry professionals give an overview of the various career paths, the skills required, and the inside scoop on what working in finance is really like.
+We host a Career Discovery Night, where industry professionals give an overview of the various career paths, the skills required, and the inside scoop on what working in finance is really like.
 Other past workshops have covered the areas of insurance, commercial and investment banking.

 Get experience in Finance during your degree.
 Business Co-op students complete a total of 12 months, full-time paid work with up to three different companies.
 Past Finance Co-op students have worked at companies including PepsiCo, BC Hydro, SNC Lavalin, CIBC, RBC Capital Markets, and more.

 The UBC Portfolio Management Foundation (PMF) is an outstanding opportunity for finance students seeking a career in capital markets.
 Under the guidance of PMF mentors, select students manage the PMF endowment fund of over $8 million, investing in money markets, fixed income investments of Canadian and foreign issuers and equity investments.

 Applications are accepted in January from BCom students completing their second year and intending to enroll in the Finance option.
 This is a two-year extra-curricular program that trains you for a future career in capital markets, including brokerage sales and trading, investment banking and money management.

 Each year, a small number of students are selected for this two-year program, which begins with summer employment in Toronto and continues with intensive extra-curricular portfolio management training through to graduation.
 Completing the program entitles the student to obtain three credits for an internship (COMM 499) in the last term of their senior year.